Listen to a 60 minute telephone interview on tips for those considering a move to Jamaica.

 This is a video done by an expat Ria Bacon back in 2006.
 She has since moved on and is no longer in Kingston..

-It is now May of 2013 and unfortunately Downtown Kingston, still looks pretty much the same way.
-Digicel a large International company, recently moved it’s headquarters to the area in hopes of revitalizing it all…I think many are hopeful that change over the next few years will arrive…
+It is now April of 2017 and unfortunately, Downtown Kingston still looks pretty much the same way.
+Digicel a large International company, recently moved it’s headquarters to the area in hopes of revitalizing it all…I think many are hopeful that new changes will come to this area over the next few years.

 My pal John Casey is an Retired American living in Montego-bay Jamaica.
 John writes monthly for an on-line forum called Jamaicans.com, and often covers topics that I beleive are useful for people considering a move to Jamaica.